MVI382A Alcoholic Beverages

 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel.

-Qualities of different raw materials and various production processes for production of beer, cider, wine and spirit will be presented, and the impact this may have on the quality of the finished product.
+Various raw material qualities and production processes for the production of beer, cider, wine and spirits and the significance this may have on the quality of the finished product, will be reviewed.

 The course will include lectures, self study, lab activity and an excursion.